Walking around the Technisches Museum (Museum of Science & Technology) is quite overwhelming. So much to see. So much to do…

 - Experience the difference between road and rail by pulling truck and train wheels

-I haven’t visited the new Climate.
+The Climate.
 Knowledge.
-Action! section, yet, but it uses interactive stations to examine the climate crisis and propose possible ways we can help as individuals and as a society.
+Action! section uses displays, audio / interactive stations and even a future simulator to examine the climate crisis and propose possible ways we can help as individuals and as a society.

 Floor 2

-(The 12.10 steam locomotive; press photo © Technisches Museum Wien)
+(The mighty 12.10 steam locomotive; press photo © Technisches Museum Wien)

 The dark surfaces of the tools and machinery certainly conjure up images of industrialised landscapes and the roar of factories.

-The Energy exhibition on the same floor tackles energy / electricity generation, with plenty more “hands-on” opportunities.
+The Energy exhibition tackles energy / electricity generation, with plenty more “hands-on” opportunities.

 Floor 3